Silicon Forks siliconforks.comDocumentation → Debugging JavaScript

 IE 8

 IE 8 includes a Developer Tools window that can act as a JavaScript debugger.
-To launch Developer Tools, do any of the following:
+To launch Developer Tools, do either of the following:

 To debug JavaScript, select the Script tab in the Developer Tools window, and press the Start Debugging button.
 Then, in Internet Explorer, navigate to the URL you wish to debug.